MaryamNazir1/Hand_Sign_Detection_using_Yolo11/README.md

 2. Utilize the training scripts provided in the train/ directory to fine-tune the model.
 3. Adjust the paths in the configuration files as necessary.
 4. For detailed training instructions, please refer to the YOLOv8 documentation.
+5. You can check the train model in this path 'runs/detect/train15/weights/best.onnx'.